manosbatsis/kmp-converters/.github/ISSUE_TEMPLATE/help-request.md

 ---
 name: Help request
-about: Ask a question about how to use kmm-converters.
+about: Ask a question about how to use kmp-converters.
 title: "[QUESTION] "
 labels: question
 assignees: manosbatsis